ombr/blog.evlaa.com/_posts/2016-09-08-startup-communication-tools-for-photographers.markdown

 ![Don't forget to follow up if they don't reply](/assets/article_images/2016-09-08/boomerang.png)

-Another great tool I love called [Boomerang][boomerang]{:target="_blank"}.
+Another great tool I love is called [Boomerang][boomerang]{:target="_blank"}.
 This product allows you to **send you a reminder** if your email is not read or reply.
 It is especially awesome for the important emails as you will receive a reminder directly on your email account if your recipient didn't open or didn't reply after a certain amount of time.

 You will **never forget again a follow-up** and your recipients will thank you for doing these follow-up for the important information they missed.